aveith/aveith.github.io/_pages/about.md

 * **SBAC-PAD 2018**.

 # Recent News
+* January 05, 2024: I was invited to join the TPC of PAISE 2024.
+* January 02, 2024: I was invited to join the TPC of SMARTCOMP 2024.
 * December 20, 2023: I attended the IEEE International Conference on Parallel and Distributed Systems (ICPADS 2023) in China and presented our accepted paper "PORTEND: A Joint Performance Model for Partitioned Early-Exiting DNNs."
 * December 18, 2023: I was invited to join the TPC of ICDCS 2024.
 * November 20, 2023: I was invited to join the TPC of ICFEC 2024.